aanubhavv/Metacrafter-EthProof/assessment/README.md

    pragma solidity ^0.8.25;
    ```

-2. **Deployment Issues**: Make sure you have configured your network settings correctly in the `truffle-config.js` file.
+2. **Deployment Issues**: Make sure you have selected the correct environment in the "Deploy & Run Transactions" tab.

 3. **Balance Issues**: Verify that the address you are interacting with has sufficient tokens for burning.

-For additional help, you can refer to the Truffle documentation or seek assistance on Ethereum development forums.
+For additional help, you can refer to the Remix documentation or seek assistance on Ethereum development forums.